lopspower/CircleView/README.md

 * `app:cv_shadow_radius`                  (float)     -> default 8.0f
 * `app:cv_shadow_gravity`                 (center, top, bottom, start or end) -> default bottom

-You can also use `android:elevation` instead of `app:cv_shadow` to have default Material Design elevation.
+:information_source: You can also use `android:elevation` instead of `app:cv_shadow` to have default Material Design elevation.

 KOTLIN
 -----